-- Easy to Use and Intuitive Our goal is to do for SMBs what smartphones do for consumers.
-Our platform is simple and intuitive it is easy to use and it does not come with unnecessary and complex functionality for SMBs.
+- Easy to Use and Intuitive.
+Our platform is designed to be simple and intuitive.
 We democratize enterprise customer communications and engagement capabilities for SMBs, saving them time and allowing them to effectively and efficiently communicate with their customers. - Unified Communications and Engagement.
-We create a comprehensive communications hub by deeply integrating with an SMB's system of record, whether a practice management system, CRM or ERP software - and other third party applications - and providing a unified platform for answering phones, scheduling appointments, sending text reminders, requesting client reviews, collecting payments and managing email marketing, all in one place. - Low Total Cost of Ownership and High ROI.
+We create a comprehensive communications hub by integrating with an SMB's system of record, whether a practice management system, customer relationship management ("CRM") or enterprise resource planning software and other third party applications and providing a unified platform for answering phones, scheduling appointments, sending text reminders, requesting client reviews, collecting payments and managing email marketing, all in one place. - Low Total Cost of Ownership and High ROI.
 Our platform can help our customers reduce cancellations, increase appointments, and increase customer growth.
 Furthermore, our solution provides greater functionality and costs significantly less than what the combined point solution patchwork would require.

 - Purpose-Built for Our Industry Verticals.
-To maximize the value from our solution, we design our platform and products to address the specific needs of the industry vertical that we target. - Reduced Churn for Our Customers.
+To maximize the value from our solution, we design our platform and products to address the specific needs of each industry vertical that we target. - Reduced Churn for Our Customers.
 Our platform helps businesses keep their customers engaged by interacting with them through their modality of choice, whether by phone, text, email or chat.
 This results in increased customer loyalty and retention. - Improved Ability to Attract New Customers.
 Our platform helps businesses attract new customers more easily by collecting and managing online reviews and eliminating the friction typically associated with scheduling appointments, filling out forms and making payments. - Consumer-Driven Communication Modalities.
 Our platform engages with customers in the manner that is easiest and most comfortable for them.